Deep $\Pi^0_1$ Classes: Introduction

 Roughly, a $\Pi^0_1$ class~$\C$ is \emph{negligible} if the probability of producing a member of~$\C$ via any probabilistic algorithm is 0.
 Rephrased in terms of the model of probabilistic computation we use here, $\C$ is negligible if the collection $\bigcup_{e\in\N}\Phi_e^{-1}(\C)$ has Lebesgue measure~0, where $(\Phi_e)_{e\in\N}$ is an effective enumeration of all Turing functionals.
-The first example of a negligible class appeared in \cite{JockuschS1972}, in which it was proved that the $\Pi^0_1$ class of consistent completions of $\PA$ is negligible.
-Negligibility was further studied in \cite{LevinV1977} and \cite{Vyugin1982}.
+The first example of a negligible class appeared in \cite{JockuschS1972}, in which it was proved that the $\Pi^0_1$ class of consistent completions of Peano arithmetic is negligible.
+Negligibility was further studied in \cite{Levin1984}, \cite{LevinV1977}, and \cite{Vyugin1982} (the term \emph{negligible} is explicitly introduced in the latter reference).

 Depth can be viewed as a strong form of negligibility.
-A deep $\Pi^0_1$ class $\C$ has the property that producing an initial segment of some member of $\C$ is maximally difficult: the probability of obtaining such an initial segment not only converges to 0 as we consider longer initial segments of members of $\C$, but this convergence occurs quickly, as we can effectively bound the rate of convergence.
-That initial segments of members of deep classes are so difficult to produce via probabilistic computation reflects the fact that members of deep classes are highly structured: Initial segments of these sequences cannot be successfully produced by any combination of Turing machine and random oracle.
-As we will see, one consequence of this latter fact is that no $\Pi^0_1$ class containing a computable member or an algorithmically random member can be deep.
+A deep $\Pi^0_1$ class $\C$ has the property that producing an initial segment of some member of $\C$ is in some sense maximally difficult: the probability of obtaining such an initial segment not only converges to 0 as we consider longer initial segments of members of $\C$, but this convergence is fast, as we can effectively bound the rate of convergence.
+That initial segments of members of deep classes are so difficult to produce via probabilistic computation reflects the fact that members of deep classes are highly structured: initial segments of these sequences cannot be successfully produced by any combination of Turing machine and random oracle.

 Although the notion of depth is isolated for the first time in the present study, it is implicitly used in the work of both Levin \cite{Levin2013} and Stephan \cite{Stephan2002}.
-In fact, in each of these papers one can extract a proof that the consistent, completions of Peano arithmetic form a deep class, a result that we reprove in $\S$\ref{sec:examples}.
+In fact, in each of these papers one can extract a proof that the consistent completions of Peano arithmetic form a deep class, a result that we reprove in Section \ref{sec:examples}.

 The primary goals of this paper are (1) to prove a number of basic results about deep $\Pi^0_1$ classes, (2) to determine the exact relationship between negligibility and depth (and a related notion we call \emph{$\tt$-negligibility}), and (3) to provide a number of examples of deep $\Pi^0_1$ classes that occur naturally in computability theory and algorithmic randomness.
-Carrying out these tasks is just a first step towards establishing depth as a notion that merits further study in computability theory and algorithmic randomness.